wesker-albert/cibo/README.md

 * New players are given a fork, to test the new commands.
 * Dropped items persist in the world until picked up again.
 They can be seen in a room during movement, or using the `look` command.
-* Some restructuring of the `cibo.models` directory structure.

 ### 2023-07-18
 * New commands available: `up`, `down`, `open`, `close`